-The exhibition showed examples of the 20. century greatest and most out- standing danish createurs, that is the master, Holger Blom and his two ap- prentices, Erik Mortensen and Jørgen Bender.
+The exhibition showed examples of the 20. century greatest and most outstanding danish Createurs, which was the master, Holger Blom and his two apprentices, Erik Mortensen and Jørgen Bender.

 Erik Mortensen (1926-1998) went to Paris after his apprenticeship at Blom and made a career in the famous fashionhouse of Pierre Balmain.

-I was very hounered to sit there among all the creations of my role models and work on my own stuff.
-Though it was limited what I was able to do, be- cause people were so interested, talking and asking questions.
+I was very honored to sit there among all the creations of my heros and work on my own stuff.
+Though it was limited what I was able to do, because people were so interested, talking and asking questions.
 I even spoke with somebody who had known Holger Blom.

-In 1988, when I together with my friend Karen went to see the special exhibi- tion "Stars in French Fashion" at Designmuseum Denmark, and to hear Erik Mortensen´s speak, we were so lucky to meet him and to have his biography "Ej blot til pynt" / Not only purely ornamental, signed.
+In 1988, when I together with my friend Karen went to see the special exhibition "Stars in French Fashion" at Designmuseum Denmark, and to hear Erik Mortensen´s speak, we were so lucky to meet him and to have his biography "Ej blot til pynt" / Not only for decoration, signed.